-An abstract and further information on Dr Moana Jackson will be available shortly.
+Resource information will be available shortly.

 A key agenda of the arts in prisons is to provide opportunities for creating space for neglected voices and sharing marginalised stories.
 Yet who is listening and what are the qualities of institutional attention?
 While the right to be heard and aesthetic calls to listen are key to addressing personal and/or structural injustices, how do these possibilities and tactics translate into something more than a tokenistic echo chamber?
 Inspired by the recent ‘turn to listening’ this presentation will consider concepts of listening in arts in prison practice, exploring the economies of attention, and potential frameworks through which acts of translation between institutional and aesthetic goals can be negotiated and sustained.
 The presentation will draw on outcomes from a recent Australian Research Council project, Captive Audiences, which focused on five Australian case studies that used the performing arts in corrections in diverse ways.
 Emerging from the Captive Audiences research is a practical tool that can assist in the development and management of prison performing arts projects: for arts facilitators it offers a vehicle for reflecting upon the intentions of the project and a language and structure for developing proposals; for correctional managers it offers a framework for understanding the potential contribution of proposed arts projects to the prison, and a language for developing policy and engagement with arts organisations.
 Further information on the Captive Audiences research can be found here.

 Further information on Professor Michael Balfour can be found here.